88Rehaan88/airline_agentic_assistant/README.md

 ### 4. **Stateless Agent Loop (No Conversation Memory):**

-Each /ask request is handled on its own.
+**Choice:** Each /ask request is handled on its own.
 The agent loop does not store chat history or long-term memory between calls.

 **Why:** Reduces complexity and keeps the system simpler and easier to debug, test, and evaluate since every response depends only on the current query and tool outputs, not earlier conversation history that may be incorrect or irrelevant.
 The model is also less likely to carry forward incorrect assumptions from previous turns.